mcornejo/slk-painpills/1.solution-elk/README.md

 [Elasticsearch](https://www.elastic.co/) is a search engine based on Apache Lucene.
 It can be used to search all kinds of documents with a near real-time search.
-Elasticsearch is particularly good to perform queries on aggregated data.
+Elasticsearch is particularly good to perform search queries and aggregating data.

-The company behind Elastic also created a data visualization called Kibana, that comes very handy when to perform queries directly to elasticsearch.
+The company behind Elastic also created a data visualization called Kibana, that comes in very handy when to perform queries directly to elasticsearch.
+Both have a HTTP API that allows a user to query easily.

-The idea behind this simple version is to demonstrate the power of elastic+kibana to perform aggregations and visualise them.
-One of the strong points is that, if the volume of the data is "small enough", then using elastic+kibana is an excellent backend service for visualisation and analytics.
+The idea behind this simple elasticsearch-only solution is to demonstrate the power of elasticsearch+kibana to perform aggregations and visualise them.
+One of the strong points is that, if the volume of the data is "small enough", then using elasticsearch+kibana is an excellent backend service for visualisation and analytics.
 It just requires an index and all the ingestion and query is handled effortlessly.
 No need to add partitions, pre-configure aggregations, modify data, etc. This is an excellent approach to explore the data and to decide what aggregations and visualisations to do.

 ## Hands-on
-A simple solution to the aggregation problem is to ingest every line directly to Elasticsearch.
-We can use both opensource versions of elasticsearch and kibana.
+A simple solution is to ingest every line directly to elasticsearch.
+We can use opensource versions of both elasticsearch and kibana.

-To run a dockerized (testing/development) version of elasticsearch, I provide a docker-compose file.
+To run a dockerized (testing/development) version of elasticsearch, I provide a docker-compose file that creates a elasticsearch and kibana service locally.
 ```bash
 $ docker-compose up
 ```